PeterC66/m4ops/NotesStandardsPractices.md

 ├── App.vue
 ├── assets - Where you put any assets that are imported into your components │   └── ...
-├── components - All the components that are not routed (ie not layouts) │   └── ...
+├── components - All the components that are not routed (ie not views) │   └── ...
 ├── global
 │   ├── components - a few that are generic, and potentially used anywhere